shinhugh/chat/README.md

 ```

 ### Messages

+The timestamp value is given as the number of milliseconds since the Unix epoch.

 | id | userId | timestamp | content |
 | - | - | - | - |